Shinzu/kubernetes-consul-vault/README.md

 Get key and cert files for the domain vault will be exposed from.
-You can do this any way that works for your deployment, including a [self-signed certificate](http://www.akadia.com/services/ssh_test_certificate.html), so long as you have a concatenated full certificate chain in vaulttls.fullcert.pem and private key in vaulttls.key :
+You can do this any way that works for your deployment, including a [self-signed certificate](http://www.akadia.com/services/ssh_test_certificate.html), so long as you have a concatenated full certificate chain in vault-combined.pem and private key in vault-key.pem :

 ``` sh
 $ cfssl gencert \